Baseline-Blockchain/baseline-node/README.md

    bfgminer -o stratum+tcp://127.0.0.1:3333 -u YOURRECEIVERADDRESS.worker1 -p x --set-device bitcoin:clock=500
    ```
    Workers are tracked by username for payouts; shares accrue until coinbase rewards mature (20 blocks), then the payout tracker crafts and broadcasts the payment transaction..

+- Yes, you can already have community mining pools!
+Just point miners with proper addresses at a Baseline node with Stratum enabled and the payouts will flow automatically.

 ### Reference miner (`tools/simple_miner.py`)